Dylonni/42_IOT/p3/README.md

 > [!IMPORTANT]
 > Before running the setup script, you should modify the **`argo-app.yaml`** file.
 Make it watch your own freshly created repository (and not mine since you can't commit anything to it).

-Since the point of ArgoCD is using Git to make changes to your apps, your **`deployment.yaml`** and **`service.yaml`** files will be located in a remote git repository and no more locally.
+As said, the point of ArgoCD is using Git to make changes to your apps, your **`deployment.yaml`** and **`service.yaml`** files will be located in a remote git repository and no more locally.
 (We don't use ingress there because we are not routing traffic).

 Your repo should look like this: